Development Impact Tax is due when you obtain a building permit and upon issuance of a certification of final inspection.

 Total construction and improvement costs are used to calculate the amount of tax owed.

-For new construction, the total costs are calculated by eCLIPSE and cannot be changed by you.
+For new construction, the total costs are calculated by eCLIPSE.
 This table shows you how construction costs per square foot are calculated by eCLIPSE, using locally adjusted International Code Council building estimates.
 You must pay 1% of the total construction costs.

 |Construction type, based on fire-resistance rating||Adjusted construction costs per square foot based on International Code Council (ICC) estimates|